HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

 When viewing the top-level root collections, you can sort them by the following criteria:

 - Date: The last modified date of the collection.
 - Name: The name of the collection.
-    - Count: The number of items inside the collection.
+- Count: The number of items (assets and collections) inside the collection.

 Grid View
 ![root collection sort grid view](../../../../images/default_root_collection_sort_grid_view.png)